 #5.
 Corona Features Powerful Procedure Maps

 Textures aren’t always regular: two parquet boards are never identical, and two roof tiles slightly differ by color and spatial orientation.
-As for leaves in exterior visualizations, they also vary by tint.
+As for leaves in exterior renderings, they also vary by tint.
 Adding diversity by hands would be exceedingly weary and long-lasting.

 Luckily, Corona has procedure maps that address unnecessary regularities.
 For instance, UVW Randomizer adds irregularity to scale, offset, or rotation of Corona render materials and textures.
 Corona MultiMap is another randomization tool that allows to assign different textures and maps to different objects or even their polygons.

 Corona Renderer for 3ds Max is second to none when it comes to landscapes.
 Let’s consider, for example, a visualization of a house exterior on a seaside cliff.
 Using a Corona triplanar map will be the easiest way to texture the landscape: a single material will be enough for both the ground surface and the exposed rock.
 After that, it’s time for Corona Scatter: the tool will randomly plant various grasses, shrubs, trees across a dedicated area.